gorobot/symctrl/CONTRIBUTING.md

 * Well-formatted code.
 * Unit tests for the change.

 Code contributions can address any of the areas of interest.
-For code contributions that do not address one of the areas of interest, a suggestion should be submitted prior to submitting a pull request, giving the community time to gauge whether of not the feature is a good fit for the toolbox as a whole.
+For code contributions that do not address one of the areas of interest, a suggestion should be submitted prior to submitting a pull request, giving the community time to gauge whether or not the feature is a good fit for the toolbox as a whole.

 Pull requests should include a relevant issue in the description if they are in response to an issue.